 Minnesota child care legislation and information

-All licensed child care provides must know and comply with safe sleep regulations and training summarized below.
+All licensed child care providers must know and comply with safe sleep regulations and training summarized below:

-- Terminology is changed from Sudden Infant Death (SID) to Sudden Unexpected Infant Death (SUID) and Shaken Baby Syndrome (SBS) to Abusive Head Trauma (AHT)
+- Terminology has changed from Sudden Infant Death (SID) to Sudden Unexpected Infant Death (SUID) and Shaken Baby Syndrome (SBS) to Abusive Head Trauma (AHT).

 - On alternate years not receiving classroom or online training, the license holder must view a SUID video approved by MN DHS.
 Watch approved videos »

-- A physician directive on a form approved by the commissioner is required for an infant to be placed in an alternative position other than infant’s back
+- A completed physician directive form approved by the commissioner is required for an infant to be placed in an alternative position other than infant’s back.

 - Swaddling is not recommended for an infant of any age and is prohibited for any infant who has begun to roll over independently.
-However, with informed written consent of a parent or guardian on a form provided by the commissioner swaddling is allowed on any infant who has not yet begun to roll over on her own as long as the infant is placed to sleep in a one-piece swaddling sleeper with an attached system that fastens securely only across the upper torso, with no constriction to the hips or legs
+However, with informed written consent of a parent or guardian on a form provided by the commissioner swaddling is allowed on any infant who has not yet begun to roll over on her own.
+Additionally, the infant must be placed to sleep in a one-piece swaddling sleeper with an attached system that fastens securely only across the upper torso, with no constriction to the hips or legs.

 - A provider is allowed to let an infant who independently rolls over on his stomach after being placed to sleep on his back to remain sleeping on his stomach if the infant is six months old or the license holder has a signed statement from the parent that the infant rolls over at home.

-- If an infant falls asleep before being placed in a crib, e.g. in a stroller, car seat, carrier, while being held, the infant must be moved to a crib as soon as practicable – but until then, the infant must be kept with the sight of the license holder, and not in a position where the airway may be blocked or the infant’s face covered
+- If an infant falls asleep before being placed in a crib, e.g. in a stroller, car seat, carrier, while being held, the infant must be moved to a crib as soon as practicable.
+Until then, the infant must be kept within the sight of the license holder and not in a position where the airway may be blocked or the infant’s face covered.

 Temporary immediate suspension